walmartlabs/concord-website/docs/plugins-v1/terraform.md

 ## Output Variables

-There are two ways how [output](https://www.terraform.io/docs/configuration/outputs.html) values can be saved - using the `output` action or by adding `saveOutput` to the `apply` action parameters:
+There are two ways show [output](https://www.terraform.io/docs/configuration/outputs.html) values can be saved - using the `output` action or by adding `saveOutput` to the `apply` action parameters: